SaidWaliKhan/MVC-Examples/README.md

 2: The Second is Simple example of MVC.

-3: The third one is the example of TODO List and also mentioned the out and architecture style as well.
+3: The third one is the example of TODO List and also mentioned the output and the architecture style as well.